 I remember how Silas and I and everyone else in those first few classes kept feeling around for an apt metaphor for a new approach to the stories of the past–a new way to describe history.
 He championed the notion of the self-perpetuating "rhizome" that grows from axillary buds, whereas I kept bringing the conversation back to "nodes of relationship," to who knew whom and when.
 For years, we rhizomed and noded our way along like blindfolded people-- because almost all the design history we'd ever seen was top-down, Western European, white, male and US-focused.
 I can't believe this was such a short time ago-- only five years or so.
 Since then, all has changed.
 No longer is the history of design taught from one big book that details the impressive design achievements of white men.
 If design history is being taught that way to you, drop the class.

-Design educators are reexamining all their preconceived notions about what history is, about who gets to be the compiler of the narrative.
+Design history educators are reexamining all their preconceived notions about what history is, about who gets to be the compiler of the narrative.
 Until now, few groups have had their say, few have been able to tell their stories of design, kept as it was as the purview of the west.
-But now we're experiencing a time of great effulgence-- tons of stories, crucial points of view never before regarded as important-- it's a blinding mix-up and such an important time to be a design historian.
+But now we're experiencing a great effulgence-- tons of stories, crucial points of view never before regarded as important– it's a rich and confusing mix-up and such an important time to be a design historian.